VictoriaMetrics-Community/victoriametrics-unused-metrics-pushgateway/README.md

-# Generate custom metrics about unused VictoriaMetrics series for Prometheus Pushgateway
+# VictoriaMetrics Unused Metrics Exporter

 ## Motivation

 In large observability environments, it is common for time series databases like VictoriaMetrics to accumulate a significant number of metrics that are no longer being queried or used.
 These unused metrics can consume storage, increase costs, and make troubleshooting more difficult.

-This script was created to help you identify and expose custom metrics that are not being queried within a configurable time window.
-By exporting this information in Prometheus exposition format, you can:
+This script helps you identify and expose metrics in VictoriaMetrics (single-node or cluster) that have not been queried within a configurable time window.
+It exports this information in Prometheus exposition format and pushes the result directly to VictoriaMetrics ingestion endpoints.

+With this script, you can:

 - Visualize unused metrics in Grafana or other observability tools
 - Automate cleanup or alerting for unused metrics